2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 If you have accessible cable runs (in drop ceilings, network closets, or near patch panels), check the cable jackets for printed identifiers.
 Look for text like "Cat5e," "Cat6," or "Cat6a."
 This marking typically appears every few inches along the cable length.

 Measure your longest cable runs if possible.
-This information helps determine if 10G deployment is viable across your entire office (remember the 55-meter limitation for Cat6).
+This information helps determine if 10GbE deployment is viable across your entire office (Cat6 is limited to about 37 m for reliable 10GBASE-T).

 Note any problem areas where you experience weak connectivity or intermittent connection drops.
 These might indicate damaged cables that should be replaced regardless of speed upgrade decisions.